 Element Explanation Last response (local PC time) SM4 received its last response from the SMU at the date and time displayed here.
 Status Note: Depending on the status of the live data shown in the list below, the following can be displayed here: Preparing The prerequisites for displaying live data are being created (among other things, a connection to the SMU must exist).
-Ready The prerequisites for displaying live data are met; the data is retrieved and displayed regularly (interval as specified in File &gt; Application Settings &gt; Live data ).
-No. Consecutive number of the calculation Calculation name Name of the calculation as defined in the Calculations window ( Switching &amp; Measurement &gt; Calculations ).
+Ready The prerequisites for displaying live data are met; the data is retrieved and displayed regularly (interval as specified in File > Application Settings > Live data).
+No. Consecutive number of the calculation Calculation name Name of the calculation as defined in the Calculations window (Switching & Measurement > Calculations).
 Calculation result Current results of the calculations.
-Settings If you click on this button, the Application Settings window, Update intervals for live data windows ( File &gt; Application Settings &gt; Live Data ) input area opens.
+Settings If you click on this button, the Application Settings window, Update intervals for live data windows (File > Application Settings > Live Data) input area opens.
 The interval can be changed there.
 The interval can be changed there.